equinor/api-strategy/docs/rest_guidelines.md

 Resources are accessed by a combination of a [HTTP method](#http-method) and a resource identifier ([URI](https://en.wikipedia.org/wiki/URI)).

-* `GET https://api.equinor.com/well-api/wells` should return a collection of wells
+* `GET https://api.equinor.com/wells` should return a collection of wells
-* `GET https://api.equinor.com/well-api/wells/{well-id}` should return a single well, with the given well id
+* `GET https://api.equinor.com/wells/{well-id}` should return a single well, with the given well id
+*  `POST https://api.equinor.com/wells` should submit a well entity to the wells resource

 A resource is similar to an object instance in an object-oriented programming language, with the main difference being that in REST the operations are limited to the standard [HTTP methods](#http-method).

+Resources should be named in _plural_ form (i.e. `wells` rather than `well`).
+Plural form makes it easier to achieve consistent naming across endpoints operating on different cardinalities.
+Plurality indicates that resources are regarded as collections, which conseptually makes sense (singleton resources can be seen as a collection with cardinality 1).
+E.g. in the examples above; the first retrives all items in the collection of wells, the second retrieves a specific well from the well collection, the third example adds a well object to the collection.

 The resource model of a REST API does not have to, and often should not, mirror the internal domain model of the application.
 It should be developed with a focus on the API client developers, as expressed in the [design principles of the API Strategy](https://github.com/equinor/api-strategy/blob/master/docs/strategy.md#design-principles).

 ### Sub-resources
 Sub-resources (i.e. nested resources) are used to express hierarchical relations in the resource model.

-Example: `GET https://api.equinor.com/well-api/wells/{well-id}/wellbores` should return a collection of wellbores belonging to the specific well
+Example: `GET https://api.equinor.com/wells/{well-id}/wellbores` should return a collection of wellbores belonging to the specific well

 Nested resources provides _readability_.
 In the example above, it is evident that the requested wellbores belongs to a specific well.
 Domain model relations like _aggregation_ ("belongs to") and composition ("part of") are often well suited for being expressed as hierarchical relations in the resource model.
 When child objects have _relative IDs_, modeling them as sub-resources is often the obvious (or only viable) solution.